ayousif206/LC-3-Style-Virtual-Machine/README.md

 ## Overview

 The LC-3 is a simple computer architecture used for education of assembly language and computer systems.
-What is simulated here is the memory, registers, and the instruction set; so binary programs compiled for the LC-3 are able to be executed.
+What is simulated here is the memory, registers, and the instruction set; so binary programs compiled for the LC-3 should be able to be executed.

 ## Features